BenAlk/TaskTastic/README.md

-**I'm aware of an issue with loading times, this is due to hosting on Netlify/Render free services**
+**I'm aware of an issue with loading times, this is due to hosting on Netlify/Render free services spooling up**

 **TaskTastic**